James H. Caldwell: Career

 After Charleston, South Carolina, in 1817, he moved to Virginia, setting up a theatrical circuit in many areas including Richmond and Petersburg.
 He later moved to New Orleans in 1820, where he leased St. Philip Street Theatre and built his own acting company.

 As well as managing the Camp Street Theatre for 11 years, Caldwell took his company to various towns including Natchez, Nashville, Huntsville.
 In 1829, Sol Smith, a famous actor and manager in the Southwest at the time, joined his company.
 There were also many other famous actors that Caldwell engaged with; Edwin Forrest was one of them who performed at the Camp Street Theatre in 1829.

 Soon after, he announced his retirement, leasing the Camp Street Theatre to Richard Russell and James Simon Rowe, but never fully retired due to his love for the theatre and his career.
 He instead opened St. Charles Theatre in 1835 and the Royal Street Theatre in 1841.
 However, Caldwell fully retired when the St. Charles Theatre burned down in 1842.

 Business career

 Caldwell introduced gas lighting to New Orleans.

 He organized the New Orleans Gas Light Company, with a capital of $300,000.
 Failing to get any of the citizens to join him in this pioneer, but promising, enterprise, he determined to light the city at his own expense, which remarkable feat he accomplished in September 1833.

 But it wasn't until he left the stage and moved from New Orleans to Louisville that he amassed his immense wealth.
 He established gas companies in New Orleans and other cities, including Cincinnati, St. Louis and Mobile, and also prospered from real estate ventures in Louisville.

+Personal life

+In 1819, he married Maria Carter (née Hall) Wormeley (1784–1859), the widow of Warner Wormeley of Rose Gill.
+She was the daughter of Dr. Elisha Hall (family physician to Mary Washington) and Caroliana (née Carter) Hall (a daughter of Charles Carter, the longtime member of the Virginia House of Burgesses).
+From her first marriage, she was the mother of Dr. Carter Warner Wormeley.
+Together, they were the parents of: